awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-best-practices.md

 + [Use Parameter Store with ECS task definitions to store secrets](http://aws.amazon.com/blogs/compute/managing-secrets-for-amazon-ecs-applications-using-parameter-store-and-iam-roles-for-tasks/)\.

 **[Patch Manager](systems-manager-patch.md)**
-+ Use patch manager to roll out patches at scale and increase fleet compliance visibility across your instances\.
++ Use Patch Manager to roll out patches at scale and increase fleet compliance visibility across your instances\.
++  [Integrate Patch Manager with AWS Security Hub](security-hub-integration.md) to receive alerts when instances in your fleet go out of compliance and monitor the patching status of your fleets from a security point of view\.
+There is a charge to use Security Hub\.
+For more information, see [Pricing](https://aws.amazon.com/security-hub/pricing/)\.

 **[Run Command](execute-remote-commands.md)**
 + [Manage Instances at Scale without SSH Access Using EC2 Run Command](http://aws.amazon.com/blogs/aws/manage-instances-at-scale-without-ssh-access-using-ec2-run-command/)\.